GaryBoone/incr_stats/README.md

 ```

 ## Which to use?
+The `incr` stats does not store the data, but only a few intermediate values needed to calculate the
+stats.
+It is updated one or a few values at a time.
+The tradeoff for eliminating data storage is
+that performing the intermediate calculations for each datum is slower than simply storing the data.

 Use `incr` stats if:
 * memory is limited
 * the data is unlimited, such as in streaming or continuous data applications
-* you don't want to store all of the data
+* you don't want to store and manage all of the data
 * the current stats need to be updated
 * data becomes available only one or a few points at a time, but overall stats are needed

+The `desc` stats struct memoizes intermediate results while performing calculations on stored data.
+This optimization ensures that dependent calculations such as the mean and variance are reused when
+needed by other stats.
+Repeated calls become look-ups instead of recalculations.

 Use the `desc` stats if:
+* all of the data for analysis is present in memory
-* maximum speed is required for the statistical calculations
+* maximum speed is required for the statistical calculations of stored data and multiple statistics
+  are needed
+*
-* large enough batches of data are acquired that the variation between samples is small enough to ignore
+* large enough batches of data are acquired that the variation between samples is small enough to
+  ignore
 * there's not enough time for the incremental `update()`s and only time to store the data

+The `batch` functions are mainly included for accuracy comparisons and testing, but they can be
+faster than the ``desc` versions which have some overhead due to checking for previously-calculated
+values.
+If only one statistic is needed, then there's no reuse that would make the `desc` version
+faster.

 Use the `batch` stats if:
 * there's sufficient memory to store data
-* the absolutely fastest calculation of a single statistic is required.
+* the absolutely fastest calculation of a *single* statistic is required

 ## Population and Sample Statistics
 `fast_stats` provides both population and sample statistics.